 Happy Constitution Day!

-Make a plan to vote on November 8.
+Lastly, if you live in Minneapolis, make a plan to vote on November 2.

 The League of Women Voters hosted a Mayor Candidate forum on September 13, you can watch a recording of it here.
 If you need help with registration or figuring out where to vote, contact us at the Sabo Center.
 You can find out more about what’s on the ballot here.